 7. Paths

-Assign Paths and Routes to your API
+Assign Paths and Routes to the API.

-Written by Alan Andrew
+Written by Praise Magidi

 Updated over a week ago

-In this tutorial, you learn how to create two paths, one parameterized and one not.
+This tutorial shows how to create two paths, one parameterized and one not.
 Each path will include a Definition and a Link to an associated Synatic flow.

 Path Definition Tab